plotly/plotly.github.io/_posts/2015-10-16-make-a-dashboard.md

 <video width="100%" height="650" autoplay>
   <source src="https://s3.amazonaws.com/plotly-downloads/dashboardsly-splash-3.mp4" type="video/mp4">
-Your browser does not support the video tag.
+(Plotly tried to show a video here, but your browser does not support the video tag.)
 </video>

 ### Step 2 - Click "get started" and sign in.